How Larry Bird Shaped the Future: A Legacy Timeline

 In 1998, Larry Bird was inducted into the Naismith Memorial Basketball Hall of Fame as an individual player.

-In 1999, Larry Bird ranked No. 30 on ESPN SportsCentury's list of 50 Greatest Athletes of the 20th century and also ranked No. 24 on the Associated Press's list of the 100 Greatest Athletes of the 20th century.
+In 1999, Larry Bird ranked No. 30 on ESPN SportsCentury's list of 50 Greatest Athletes of the 20th century and No. 24 on the Associated Press's list of the 100 Greatest Athletes of the 20th century.

-2010: Inducted into the Hall of Fame as a member of the "Dream Team."
+2010: Hall of Fame Induction as Part of Dream Team

-In 2010, Larry Bird was inducted into the Hall of Fame again as a member of the "Dream Team."
+In 2010, Larry Bird was inducted into the Hall of Fame again as a member of the "Dream Team".

-2011: Honored with a lifetime achievement award
+2011: Lifetime achievement award

 2016: "Sometimes my job really sucks."